101 Cooking For Two

 • Preheat oven to 350° convection or 375° conventional.

-ham with potatoes and casserole ingredients
+Ham with potatoes and casserole ingredients—labeled.

-• Scrub, peel, and slice 4 medium russet potatoes— 1 ½ to 2 pounds.
-Slice thin—about ⅜ inch thick.
+• Scrub, peel, and slice 4 medium russet potatoes (1½ to 2 pounds), about ā…œ inch thick.
 A mandolin is recommended if you have one.
-If you use a mandolin, please follow the manufactures safety instructions.
+If you use a mandolin, please follow the manufacturer's safety instructions.

 • Chop 1 small onion.
 Chop or slice your ham into bite-size pieces.

-• Over medium-high heat in a medium saucepan, melt 4 tablespoons of butter and add the onion.
-Cook until clearing—about 3-4 minutes.
+• Over medium-high heat, in a medium saucepan, melt 4 tablespoons of butter and add the onion.
+Cook until clearing—about 3–4 minutes.

 cooking chopped onion with butter in a sauce pan